-On the 6th of February 1965, a student at the Government College in Afikpo, Eastern Nigeria, picked up a ballpoint pen to address none other than the Secretary-General of the United Nations to make the claim for why he should be considered a refugee student.
-Samuel Chichindua, born in 1943 in Bechuanaland (today’s Botswana) submitted his application for the UN’s Special Training Programme for South West Africans (present-day Namibia) and claimed his South West African nationality: “My fore-fathers were among those who fled into Bechuanaland after the Germany-Herero war.
-After I completed my primary education in Bechuanaland the South West African Peoples Organization applied for me a scholarship for secondary education only,” he wrote.
-At the time of writing he was enrolled at the Government College to pursue his secondary education.
+On February 6, 1965, a student at the Government College in Afikpo, Eastern Nigeria, took pen to paper to address the Secretary General of the United Nations to argue why he should be considered a refugee student.
+Samuel Chichindua, born in 1943 in Bechuanaland (today’s Botswana), submitted his application for the UN’s Special Training Programme for South West Africans (present-day Namibia), claiming his South West African nationality: “My fore-fathers were among those who fled into Bechuanaland after the Germany-Herero war.
+After I completed my primary education in Bechuanaland, the South West African Peoples Organization applied for me a scholarship for secondary education only.”
+At the time of writing, he was enrolled at the Government College to pursue his secondary education.
 He was already planning ahead, seeking a scholarship to study agriculture.
 Mr. Chichindua knew how to negotiate labels.
-Being seen as refugee student from South West Africa, not as student from Bechuanaland, would open up more possibilities of gaining a coveted scholarship.
+Being seen as a refugee student from South West Africa, not as a student from Bechuanaland, would open up more possibilities for gaining a coveted scholarship.

 In February 1967, Lars-Gunnar Eriksson, Deputy Director of the International University Exchange Fund (IUEF), took to his typewriter in Leiden, the Netherlands’ oldest university town, to prepare a document outlining the work of the IUEF in preparation for a conference in London in March 1967.
-In the document Eriksson clearly established the links between the IUEF’s support for refugee students and the liberation struggle:
+In the document, Eriksson clearly established the links between the IUEF’s support for refugee students and the liberation struggle:

 We wish to regard our activities as a contribution to the liberation of these African countries which are still suffering under the rule of a colonial power or group.
-And we see it as our task to prepare as many students as possible for the time when these countries have gained their freedom and who can then take upon themselves to build up a new administration who can lead the creation of new, free and independent African states, who will be competent and skilled to perform and plan the necessary economical and technical development in these countries.
+And we see it as our task to prepare as many students as possible for the time when these countries have gained their freedom and who can then take upon themselves to build up a new administration that can lead the creation of new, free, and independent African states, who will be competent and skilled to perform and plan the necessary economical and technical development in these countries.
 And before this time comes it is our hope that all of these we have been able to assist will find a role to play in the general development of the African continent, thus both assisting others in need of assistance and gaining experience for the difficult tasks which are waiting in the future.